schrammc/codekoan/doc/install.md

 ### Build the Codekoan pipeline

+*TODO:* On LMU worker instances the current project root is `/home/kryo/programming/ma-project`

 Once you have the stack build tool installed go the the Codekoan repository and run `stack build`.
 This should be sufficient to build all of the necessary binaries.
 The binaries can be found in `.stack-work/install/<your